-All SPS students who plan to graduate with a degree from Centenary are required to complete a Candidate for Degree Application Form in the Registrar's Office.
+All SPS students who plan to graduate with a degree from Centenary are required to complete a Candidate for Degree Application Form.
 This form must be completed by the deadline according to the date as noted on the form prior to their anticipated graduation and submitted to the Registrar with the conferment fee.
 Students should check the Registrar's office webpage for the exact deadline dates for filing.